 Shafir advises saving that image to your storage cloud and wherever you store digital documents, whether that’s in your smartphone wallet, Google Docs, etcetera.
 For iOS users, the Notes app has a document scanner function you can use, which allows you to take a photo, resize it, and save it to any folder on your phone or send it to yourself.

-While laminating the card “certainly does help keep it a little more secure,” notes Shafir, COVID-19 vaccine cardholders should also consider the fact that the vaccinated will likely need additional booster shots in the near future.
+While laminating the card “certainly does help keep it a little more secure,” notes Shafir, COVID-19 vaccine cardholders should also consider the fact that additional booster shots need to be recorded on the card.

-If you prefer to get the card laminated and we end up needing additional boosters, “it’s not a huge problem,” says Shafir, adding that you can always get a new card upon getting the booster.
+If you prefer to get the card laminated and end up getting additional doses, “it’s not a huge problem,” says Shafir, adding that you can always get a new card upon getting the booster.

-Her solution for her yellow card—the International Certificate of Inoculation and Vaccination created by the World Health Organization that many international travelers already have to prove they have been vaccinated for yellow fever—is to keep it in a “flexible but durable plastic sleeve.”
+Her solution for her yellow card—the International Certificate of Inoculation and Vaccination created by the WHO that many international travelers already have to prove they have been vaccinated for yellow fever—is to keep it in a “flexible but durable plastic sleeve.”

 In fact, you can purchase COVID-19 vaccine card protectors that are already designed to fit the 3- x 4-inch cards online.
 They look like something you get at a conference to put your name badge in and attach your lanyard to.